-If UNLOCK is activated when the masses are already unlocked, the processor will lock them and attempt to unlock again.
+On earlier models, if UNLOCK is activated when the masses are already unlocked, the processor will lock them and attempt to unlock again.
 This is useful if you suspect that the locking procedure has failed.
+Later models are fitted with limit switches so this is no longer necessary.